-The Higher Education Opportunity Act prohibits prepayment penalty fees for early repayment of any private education loan.
+The Higher Education Opportunity Act amendment to the Truth in Lending Act prohibits fees or penalties for early repayment or prepayment of any private education loan.
 (15 U.S.C.
 1650(e)).
 Prepayment penalties may not always take the form of a direct fee assessed to borrowers.
 Examiners should understand how the loan servicer treats additional principal payments.

 - 1. Determine whether the servicer restricts or refuses additional principal payments, or imposes fees or undue burden on borrower's attempts to pay additional principal. - 2.
-Assess whether the loan servicer credits additional principal payments to the borrower's balance or simply "pays ahead" the borrower's account without reducing principal. - 3.
-Determine whether this information is clearly conveyed to the borrower, and if the borrower has the choice to choose between the two options. - 4.
+Assess whether the loan servicer credits additional principal payments to the borrower's balance or simply "pays ahead" the borrower's account without reducing principal.

+- 3. Determine whether this information is clearly conveyed to the borrower, and if the borrower has the choice to choose between the two options. - 4.
 Assess whether the loan servicer discloses its practices related to additional principal payments as well as the options to ensure that additional principal payments are credited to the account balance at the time the payment is made.